alwinpaul111/fake-photo-detector/README.md

 ## Cost

-The detector runs locally and does not call any API.
-On-device cost is effectively `$0` per image, apart from normal device CPU/battery use.
+The detector runs locally and does not call any API  On-device cost is effectively `$0` per image, apart from normal device CPU/battery use.